HenriqueLopesDev/HenriqueLopesDev/README.md

 # Henrique Lopes

-Computer Science student passionate about new technologies.
+Computer Science student passionate about new technologies and Ethical hacking.

 👨‍💻 Currently studying Javascript, libraries and frameworks (ReactJS and NodeJS).